Oprah's Favorite Things 2021: Must-have gifts on Amazon | CNN Underscored

 The Chai Box ($95; amazon.com)

 We all have that chai-obsessed friend, and this is the perfect present to keep them cozy all winter long.
-It comes with four kinds of chai, from a more traditional blend to one sans caffeine, another with a rose aroma, and a fourth with hints of coconut and mango.
+It comes with four kinds of chai, including a more traditional blend, one sans caffeine, one with a rose aroma and a fourth with hints of coconut and mango.

 Evermill Counter Top Rack ($199; amazon.com)

-This minimalist spice rack looks great in any kitchen, and comes in a color choice of silver and white, as well as 12-spice and 18-spice capacity options.
-No matter what you pick, it’ll look great and serve a practical purpose at the same time: The amber color of the jars preserves the spices’ pungency (and they come filled with organic spices, too).
+This minimalist spice rack looks great in any kitchen and comes in a color choice of silver or white as well as 12-spice and 18-spice capacity options.
+No matter what you pick, it’ll look great and serve a practical purpose at the same time: The amber color of the jars preserves the spices’ pungency (and they come filled with organic spices too).

-Heirloom Popcorn Gift Box By Stone Hollow Farmstead ($79; amazon.com)
+Heirloom Popcorn Gift Box by Stone Hollow Farmstead ($79; amazon.com)

 For the person who always hosts movie night, this popcorn box will let them experiment with pairing the cinematic choice with the perfect type of popcorn.
-We’re not talking seasonings here but different varieties of corn, from a blue heirloom popcorn to a rainbow mix, that all lend a unique taste to the final result.
+We’re not talking seasonings here, but different varieties of corn, from a blue heirloom popcorn to a rainbow mix, that all lend a unique taste to the final result.

 Other great stuff